 Proficiencies include C, DCL (scripting language), HTML, CSS, Apache, PHP, Perl, Java, BASIC, Macro, and Bliss.
 Deployed and supported projects on OpenVMS, OS X, AWS Linux AMIs, Ubuntu and various other Linux distros, and Windows.

-Working at the Oakland and San Francisco ballparks running the systems that feed real time pitch data and play outcome to MLB Gameday, MLB AtBat, StatCast, and the broadcast trucks.
-Do troubleshooting of systems, software, network connections, video processing and broadcast graphics.
+Worked at the Oakland and San Francisco ballparks running the systems that feed real time pitch data and play outcome to MLB Gameday, MLB AtBat, StatCast, and the broadcast trucks.
+Did troubleshooting of systems, software, network connections, video processing and broadcast graphics.

 Formed the LLC to buy a training aircraft to finish flight training and lease it back to the flying club.
 Ran the business at a profit for the seven years I owned the aircraft.
 Helped others form LLCs and buy aircraft for leaseback.
 Consulted on software and hardware configuration, web design, and implementation for a diverse set of clients.